hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 ```
 > setwd("~/ngs_course/rnaseq")
 ```
-and load the libraries for wasabi and sleuth.
+and load the libraries for wasabi and sleuth, which is already installed on Orchestra.
 Sleuth also has a couple of dependencies and requires these other packages be loaded, as well: `biomaRt`, and `dplyr` (automatically available from Orchestra):

 ```
 > library(wasabi)